maneesha/pelicanblog/content/2013/about_this_site.md

 I'm running Ubuntu 16.04 and have both Python 2.7 and 3.5 installed on my computer.

+!!! note
+    2020-06-20: I'm now a few versions ahead in Ubuntu and Python.
+I've also updated the theme I am using, so there are a few updates and comments below.
+These were all relevant far before 2020-06-20 but I've just updated this page now.

 I began with creating and starting a virtual environment named pelican3.
 This virtual environment will automatically be started; otherwise it can be manually started using the workon command.

 ```